DoDAO-io/chatgpt-prompts/new-byte-prompt.md

 Create a tweet thread from the provided text.
 Try to keep the thread between 6-10 tweets.
 Keep the tweets as short as possible and add more number of tweets in thread.

+The contents of the tweets are for layman, so keep it as simple as possible.

 Populate the following yaml template with the information from the thread

 ```